SmogDr/edar_coursebook/docs/08-functional_p.md

 *and published*
 *by our research group* *[here](https://doi.org/10.1016/j.atmosenv.2019.117067){target="_blank"} in 2019.*
-The "PA" in each filename stands for
+The "PA" in each file name stands for
 [Purple Air](www.purpleair.com){target="_blank"}.